-Advanced Topics in Digital Art History: 3D (Geo)Spatial Networks workshop will be co-sponsored by the international Visualizing Venice Consortium, the Duke University Wired!
+The Advanced Topics in Digital Art History: 3D (Geo)Spatial Networks Institute is co-sponsored by the international Visualizing Venice Consortium, the Duke University Wired!
 Lab for Digital Art History & Visual Culture, and Venice International University.
 Faculty and staff from Duke University and the University of Padua will lead the instruction.
-The workshop will take place from June 4-16, 2018 in Venice, Italy at Venice International University, with follow-up activities taking place over the course of the 2018-19 academic year, and leading into a follow-on gathering in Summer of 2019 that will operate as a writing and digital publication workshop, building upon work done over the course of the year by the project teams and in collaboration with our wider network.
-We anticipate bringing together approximately 7-8 teams of 2-3 participants.
-Applicants will be expected to have a Digital Art History project underway and a set of research questions identified, and to have demonstrated some progress in developing their research program.
+The first workshop session took place June 4-16, 2018 in Venice, Italy at Venice International University, with follow-up activities taking place over the course of the 2018-19 academic year.
+We will host a follow-on gathering in Summer of 2019 that will operate as a writing and digital publication workshop, building upon work done over the course of the year by the project teams and in collaboration with our wider network.
+All the teams selected had a Digital Art History project underway and a set of research questions identified, and to have demonstrated some progress in developing their research program.

 Over the course of the workshop and our follow-up activities, we will explore some of the key “hard questions” that arise for digital art history, both as a sub-discipline with art history, and as part of an emergent set of interdisciplinary digital humanities practices.
 We are especially interested in critical approaches to the digital representation of material objects, systems, and phenomena, and in how engagement with those representations leads to new knowledge in the field of art history.
 In particular, we hope to leverage and expand on the natural affinities between digital art historical problems and computational methods.
 In this, we will especially call for applicants who are dealing with art historical questions of scale and perspective, both of which are well suited to mapping and 3D modeling tools.
 Scalable art historical questions are those that require, or would benefit from, computational methods to address.
 If a scholar needs to analyze the 100s of buildings of a vernacular environment of a neighborhood in relation to a major monument or if she is tracing the movement of an entire artist’s oeuvre through patronage networks in time, these are questions that are about both the scale of the evidence as well as a careful attention to the scalability of the analysis.
 Similarly, perspectival art historical questions are those that consider a single or collective object, artifact, or building in light of a critical, temporal or situational point of view.
 Their art historical study might benefit from perspectival restitution, material cost calculations, evidence-rich annotation and modeling, or use-case simulation.
 Emphasizing both ends of this spectrum, fellows of the summer institute will explore theoretical issues related to the concepts of scale and perspective, the particular debates about scale and perspective in digital mapping and 3D modelling, and the methods appropriate to these approaches, attending to both tools and evidence.
 Scale and Perspective are thus unifying themes that tie the development of digital skills to the extension of the art historical problem.
 They will provide a clear set of concepts around which the best applicants can focus their proposal as well as their research time in the seminar.